lancedb/lancedb/docs/src/basic.md

     cargo install vectordb
     ```

     !!! info "Rust crate is installed as source.
-You need install protobuf."
+You need to install protobuf."

     === "macOS"